Eccentricities in the flip-graphs of convex polygons

 As in the proof of Lemma \ref{Lem.far.1}, it can be assumed that the only vertex of $\pi$ on the left of $(a,b)$ that is possibly incident to less than two interior edges of $U$ is the vertex that immediately precedes $b$ clockwise.
 Call this vertex $p$ and observe that $\{b,p\}$ cannot be incident to the same triangle in $T$ and in $U$ because the interior edge of $Z$ incident to $p$ crosses $\{a,b\}$.
-As a consequence, there must be at least one flip incident to $\{b,p\}$ along any path between $T$ and $U$ and Lemma \ref{Lem.intro.0} provides the following inequality:
+As a consequence, there must be at least one flip incident to $\{b,p\}$ along any path between $T$ and $U$ and, by Lemma \ref{Lem.intro.0},

 Again, the length of $(a,b)$, as an oriented edge on the polygon whose vertex set is obtained by removing $p$ from the vertex set of $\pi$, is at most $\lceil{n/2}\rceil-1$.
 Further note that the only interior edges common to $T\contract{p}$ and $U\contract{p}$ possibly created by the deletion of $p$ must be incident to $b$.
 Moreover, all the vertices of $U\contract{p}$ on the left of $(a,b)$ are incident to at least two (and this time possibly more than two) interior edges of $U\contract{p}$.
-Hence, $U\contract{p}$ belongs to $\tilde{\Omega}(T\contract{p},a,b)$.
+Hence, $U\contract{p}$ belongs to $\Omega(T\contract{p},a,b)$.
 Moreover, the number of vertices of $\pi$ on the right of $(a,b)$ that are adjacent to $a$ or to $b$ by an interior edge of $T\contract{p}$ and to a vertex that is not on the right of $(a,b)$ by an interior edge of $U\contract{p}$ is at most $m_a$.